Skip to main content

 or

-• Separate teams for each department, each managing its own databases and data documents
+• Separate teams for each department, each managing its own databases and records

 Both approaches are valid, but billing and user management are simpler with fewer teams.